-Manufactured housing accounts for quite a large percentage of the affordable housing units produced each year.
-Until we have a substitute system that produces more durable and architecturally appealing results, those of us who care about low-income or even moderate-income housing should be judicious in our criticism of the industry and its product.
+Until we have a substitute system that produces more durable and architecturally appealing affordable housing, those of us who care about low-income or even moderate-income housing should be judicious in our criticism of the industry and its product.

 Recently the most rapid innovations in manufactured housing have been in the area of architectural detail.
 Notably, ceiling heights also can now be as much as 9 feet, and hip roofs are easily accomplished.
 A collapsible roof technology that allows the manufactured home to pass under highway overpasses has allowed almost any pitch to be practical.

 In the twenty-first century, the two-story unit also has become feasible through changes in the plants.
 This new feature could change manufactured homes dramatically.
 Industry associations have sponsored experiments in urban and suburban settings to learn more about how their product can fit into existing neighborhoods more satisfactorily.

 Then we all know there are still a few true mobile homes, built before 1976, sitting around in the countryside and perhaps even on older arterial roads in what now are thoroughly urban neighborhoods.
 The rusting ones with the dilapidated porches falling off are in our consciousness when we cringe at the notion of mobile homes.

 You may be able to address some problems with older mobile homes through the existing property maintenance code.
 Also other code violations often occur at mobile home sites that are truly an eyesore, so you might begin with insisting on the abatement (correction) of those violations.

 If you are in a small town and you really want to clean up your image problem and enhance small town character, you will have to sponsor alternative affordable housing, and then offer incentives for people to move.
 In rural neighborhoods, the situation is the same really.